Buell Ulysses XB12X

 While literature states the bike will hit over 50 mpg in city, and up to 64 highway, mine was more in the ballpark of about 45 mpg.
 The fuel warning light came on around 145 miles without fail, although a few times as high as 155 miles with normal relaxed riding.
 The digital odometer automatically switched modes to a 0 mileage clock and started counting up.
 I had over a gallon of fuel left when the warning light came on.
 The furthest I pushed the bike was 175 miles and still only put 4 gallons of premium with a scant .4 gallons of fuel left.

-On other hand, fastest I managed to get the fuel warning light to come on was at mere 110 miles which was a bit of a surprise as it was the moment when I'd ridden myself the furthest out into the Northern California's High Sierra Wilderness.
+On the other hand, the fastest I managed to get the fuel warning light to come on was at a mere 110 miles, which was a bit of a surprise as it was the moment when I'd ridden myself the furthest out into the Northern California's High Sierra Wilderness.
 Not to worry though, I was carrying extra gasoline in my MSR Fuel Canisters and a siphon hose to boot, tricks of the trade of the Adventure Tourer (or your friendly neighborhood

 As you've probably noticed, that front brake disc is rather, shall we say, unique.
 A few years ago, you'd probably only find it on the latest concept bike at the yearly motorcycle show.